auth0/docs/articles/libraries/auth0js/index.md

 Auth0.js is a client-side library for [Auth0](http://auth0.com), for use in your web apps.
 It allows you to trigger the authentication process and parse the [JSON Web Token](http://openid.net/specs/draft-jones-json-web-token-07.html) (JWT) with just the Auth0 `clientID`.
 Once you have the JWT, you can use it to authenticate requests to your HTTP API and validate the JWT in your server-side logic with the `clientSecret`.

 ::: panel-info Auth0.js v8
 This document covers the most up-to-date version of auth0.js - version 8.
-If you are already using version 7, you can take a look at the [v7 reference]() or the [migration guide]().
+If you are already using version 7, you can take a look at the [v7 reference guide](/libraries/auth0js/v7).
 :::

 ## Ready-to-Go Example